-LG&E and KU Services Company (LKS) allocates a portion of its pension costs (including amortization of gains and losses) to KU.
-LKS records amortization costs based on the 15 year amortization methodology agreed upon in the June 30, 2015 KPSC settlement.
-Because a portion of LKS's costs get allocated to KU's VSCC and FERC customers, LKS records journal entries to adjust those customers back to the GAAP amortization methodology in the same fashion as KU.
-None of the amortization on the GAAP amortization basis is attributed to the KPSC regulated customers.
+LG&E and KU Services Company ("LKS") allocates a portion of its pension costs (including amortization of gains and losses) to LG&E. LKS records amortization costs based on the 15 year amortization methodology agreed upon in the June 30, 2015 KPSC settlement.

-Trimble County 2 (TC2) and the Cane Run 7 (CR7) units are operated by LG&E personnel, but KU owns a significant share of the units.
+Trimble County 2 ("TC2") and the Cane Run 7 ("CR7") units are operated by LG&E personnel, but KU owns a significant share of the units.
 Consequently, LG&E allocates a portion of its pension costs (including amortization of gains and losses) to KU through the burdening process.
 LG&E records amortization costs based on the 15 year amortization methodology agreed upon in the June 30, 2015 KPSC settlement to KPSC jurisdictional customers and based on the GAAP amortization methodology to non-jurisdictional customers.
-The pension cost charged from KU to LG&E for the jointly owned combustion turbines at the E.W.
+The related pension cost charged from KU to LG&E for the jointly owned combustion turbines at the E.W.
 Brown plant is considered immaterial and no adjustments are made for pension amortization related to this labor.

 GAAP requirements for settlement accounting, absent regulatory asset treatment, require the pro rata share of the actuarial gain/(loss) to be recognized immediately.
-Given the regulatory construct, when settlement occurs KU preserves existing accounting treatment by continuing regulatory asset treatment and fifteen-year amortization of the regulatory asset.
+Given the regulatory construct, when settlement occurs LG&E preserves existing accounting treatment by continuing regulatory asset treatment and fifteen-year amortization of the regulatory asset.
 This regulatory treatment was discussed with KPSC staff at a meeting on August 10, 2017.
-LKS allocates a portion of amortization of gains and losses to KU.
-When settlement occurs, the portion of the settlement allocated to KU is recorded as a regulatory asset for KU and is subject to the fifteen-year amortization methodology.
+LKS allocates a portion of amortization of gains and losses to LG&E. When settlement occurs, the portion of the settlement allocated to LG&E is recorded as a regulatory asset for LG&E and is subject to the fifteen-year amortization methodology.

-On March 10, 2017, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2017-07 ("ASU 2017-07").
+On March 10, 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2017-07 ("ASU 2017-07").
 This guidance amends ASC 715 regarding the presentation of net periodic pension costs.
 Under previous guidance, all components of pension costs were presented, net, as an operating cost and were eligible for capitalization.
 Beginning in 2018, ASU 2017-07 requires bifurcation of pension costs into service costs and non-service costs.
 Service costs are presented as a component of employee compensation or capital assets, as appropriate.
 The non-service costs are presented as a component of other income and expense.
 Non-service costs are no longer eligible for capitalization under GAAP.